-Policy Review Date : 05/2025
+Policy Review Date : 10/2027

-This policy is underpinned by the Market Rasen Church Schooo Vision specifically, inclusive school community, Christian Values as its core (respect, caring), develop all members to be wise, happy and spiritually aware, achieve dream and goals, working with our local community and respecting individual differences.
-The policy should meet the aim of the proverb (22:6) Start children off on the way they should go, and even when they are old they will not turn from it.
+This policy is underpinned by the following aspects of the Market Rasen Church School Vision; inclusive school community where we set high expectations of behaviour all of our children, develop all members to be wise and happy, care for each person, respecting individual differences, welcoming everybody, strive to send them out prepared to be good citizens in today's diverse society. preparing for a brighter tomorrow and "Start children off on the way they should go, and even when they are old they will not turn from it.
+(Proverbs 22:6)